usnistgov/metaschema-xslt/README.md

 ### Dependencies

-As noted, the Saxon XSLT engine can be regarded as a *de facto* dependency - while this XSLT-conformant code should in principle run in any processor implementing the language.
+As a freely-available XSLT 3.0 engine, the Saxon XSLT processor can be regarded as a *de facto* dependency - while this XSLT-conformant code should in principle run in any processor implementing the language.
 SaxonHE can be bundled using Maven or another Java packaging technology.

 The [POM file](support/pom.xml) for Java/Maven configuration indicates the current tested version of Saxon.
 At time of writing, Saxon versions 10 and 11 are known to work with this codebase.
 When reporting bugs please include the version of your processor.